SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Dashboards_app/Tutorials/Controls_Feeds_Query.md

 1. Add a GQI operator of type "Filter":

-   1. Select the "VLAN Name" as the filter on which we want to filter.
+   1. Select the "VLAN Name" as the column to filter on.

    1. Select the "contains" filter method.

    1. Fill in the "VLAN 1" as the value for the filter.

-1. Visualize the result in a [Table](xref:DashboardTable).
-Your result should look like this:
+1. Visualize the result in a [Table](xref:DashboardTable) component.

+   The result should look like this:

    ![Statically filtered query](~/user-guide/images/Dashboards_Tutorial_Controls_Feeds_Query_Static.jpg)